Paris Colonial Exposition: The Dutch colonial pavilion fire incident

 As one of the important colonial powers at that time, the Dutch Empire participated in the Exhibition.
 The Netherlands presented a cultural synthesis from their colony, the Dutch East Indies (now Indonesia).
 However, on 28 June 1931, a fire burnt down the Dutch pavilion, along with all cultural objects displayed inside.;

 Only a few artefacts could be salvaged, including an ancient Javanese bronze Shiva statue, which is now kept in the National Museum of Indonesia.
 The cause of this massive fire was never identified, and there was speculation at the time that it may have been caused by a short circuit, by flammable building materials that were a fire hazard, or by arsonist sabotage.
 The material and cultural losses were estimated to be around almost 80 million francs.
 It was said that the French government paid the Netherlands Indies colonial government for its losses.
 The money was then used for an expansion of the Bataviaasch Genootschap museum.

 Communist counter-exhibition

-At the request of the Comintern, a smaller counter-exhibition entitled The Truth on the Colonies, organized by the Communist Party and the CGTU, attracted very few visitors (5000 in 8 months).
-The first section was dedicated to abuses committed during the colonial conquests, and quoted Albert Londres and André Gide's criticisms of forced labour in the colonies while the second one made a comparison of Soviet "nationalities' policy" to "imperialist colonialism".
+At the request of the Communist International (Comintern), a smaller counter-exhibition entitled The Truth About the Colonies, organized by the Communist Party and the CGTU, attracted very few visitors (5,000 in 8 months).
+The first section was dedicated to abuses committed during the colonial conquests, and quoted Albert Londres and André Gide's criticisms of forced labour in the colonies while the second one made a comparison of Soviet "nationalities policy" to "imperialist colonialism".